Stop Funding Hate: Campaigns

 Stop Funding Hate's campaign targeting Virgin Media, claimed that their values were "totally at odds with the Suns track record of misleading reporting", and was signed by over 40,000 people.
 Following their coverage of the high court's November ruling on Brexit, advertisers in the Daily Mail were targeted by the campaign and its supporters using the hashtag #StopFundingHate.
 In a Christmas campaign by Stop Funding Hate, the group released a mock advert in the style of John Lewis Christmas adverts, calling on the department store to stop advertising in certain newspapers.

 In August 2017, Stop Funding Hate undertook its first street campaign in conjunction with the social justice charity Citizens UK.
 The campaign targeted mobile network operators including BT Mobile, EE Limited, O2, Sky Mobile, Tesco Mobile and Virgin Mobile UK using the slogan "Start Spreading Love".

 In February 2020, Stop Funding Hate joined I Am Here International in a Valentine's Day action to combat hatred and extremism, inspired by the founder of the #ExtinguishHate campaign begun by Darryn Frost, the man who fought off a terrorist in the 2019 London Bridge stabbing using a narwhal tusk.

+In May 2020, Stop Funding Hate urged organisations to withdraw their advertising from OpIndia, an Indian far-right website, after it published an article asserting that businesses should be able to declare that they do not hire Muslims.

 In February 2021, Stop Funding Hate announced their boycott of the upcoming television news channel GB News, based on speculation of what the station would represent.